 We proactively reached out and met with plant neighbors and community leaders to answer questions about the data collected so far and to discuss next steps.

 - Alternate Source Reviews

-An independent third party successfully completed Alternate Source Demonstrations for the Conesville landfill.
-The demonstration identifies other factors that could impact sampling results as the groundwater passes the CCR storage sites.
+Independent third parties completed Alternate Source Reviews for the landfill and bottom ash pond sites at Conesville Plant.
+The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.